anafercl/Innovative-product-glass-industry/README.md

-# Innovative-product-glass-industry
+# Innovative Product Proposal for the Glass Industry
-3D model of a glass cup proposed as an innovative product in the glass industry,
+3D model of a glass cup able to heat its contents proposed as an innovative product in the glass industry, using matrix interpolation and calculating the amount of material needed to estimate a cost of production.